eesantiago/writeups/CyberStakes_2020/boot_riddle/README.md

 ### Challenge: This floppy disk image boots, but instead of a flag we see some silly riddle...
 <br />

-Similar to the challenge Boot Camp, up the floppy image
+Similar to the challenge Boot Camp, boot up the floppy image with the QEMU emulator:

 ```
 qemu-system-i386 floppy.img